 Riley said the state has received 34 million cyberattacks within the past six months and that the threat is rising.

 The request comes as Republican Gov. Doug Burgum is calling on agencies across the state government to identify ways to cut budgets between 5 and 10 percent, depending on the size of the agency.
-ITD itself already has plans to cut $77 million of its existing $245 million budget, a 31 percent reduction that will result in a loss of 17 of the agency’s 344 employees.
+ITD itself already has plans to cut $17 million of an existing $185 million budget for fiscal year 2019, a 9 percent reduction that will result in a loss of 17 of the agency’s 344 employees.